Prof. Dirk Udo PFEIFFER

 - Associate Dean, Jockey Club College of Veterinary Medicine and Life Sciences

 Professor Dirk Pfeiffer is Chair Professor of One Health at City University’s School of Veterinary Medicine.
 Dirk graduated from Justus Liebig University, Giessen, Germany in 1984 with a Degree in Veterinary Medicine.
 He went on to complete a Doctorate of Veterinary Medicine at the same university in 1986.
 Following this Dirk went on to do a Postgraduate Diploma in Tropical Veterinary Medicine at the Free University of Berlin, which involved fieldwork in Kenya, Somalia, Malaysia and Thailand.
 In 1987, Dirk moved to Massey University, New Zealand to complete a PhD in veterinary epidemiology and remained there for 11 years, where he became a Lecturer in Production Medicine and Epidemiology in 1992 and was appointed as Senior Lecturer in Veterinary Epidemiology in 1996.
 Dirk joined the Royal Veterinary College of the University of London in 1999 as a Professor in Veterinary Epidemiology.
-In 2015, Dirk took on the part-time role as Chief Epidemiologist at the Animal and Plant Health Agency (APHA) of the UK Government.
-Since Nov 2016, he has been Chair Professor of One Health at City University’s newly established School of Veterinary Medicine.
-He will continue to hold a part-time position at the RVC and the APHA.
-Dirk is also an Honorary Professor at the London School of Hygiene & Tropical Medicine, and an Adjunct Professor at the China Animal Health & Epidemiology Centre, Qingdao, China.
+From 2015 until 2017, Dirk held the part-time role as Chief Epidemiologist at the Animal and Plant Health Agency (APHA) of the UK Government.
+Since Nov 2016, he has been Chair Professor of One Health at City University’s newly established Jockey Club College of Veterinary Medicine and Life Sciences.
+He continues to hold a part-time position at the RVC.
+Dirk is also an Adjunct Professor at the China Animal Health & Epidemiology Centre, Qingdao, China.